 art-262 (ISO 15924 codes) containing the four-letter script code.

-Additional facts about language varieties are recorded in other tables:
+Additional facts about language varieties are recorded in other tables (abbreviated version in parentheses):

 UIDs as expressions